 I’ve learned that humble pie is an acquired taste.
 What I had been feasting on was poison to my relationship with the Lord.
 I thank Him for a hard fall as He was underneath me, catching me, cradling me in His loving arms, placing me back on my feet to move forward for Him.
-This took a long time.
-As in years and years.
+This took awhile.

 Disappointments and failures in your life?
-How could there not be?
 The Lord will use everything in our lives when placed humbly at His feet.
-You’ll be surprised, as I was, at His grace and care, coming even on the darkest nights.
+You’ll be surprised, as I was, at His grace and care.

 Those verses in John’s Gospel are about John the Baptist.
-Verse 20 is one I’ve read dozens of times.
-What grabbed me was the success he was having.
-Everyone was coming out to the desert to hear him.
-Multitudes repented and were baptized.
+What grabs me is the success he’s having.
+Everyone’s coming out to the desert to hear him.
+Multitudes repent and are baptized.
 How would I have felt with such a response?
-Probably right to my head!
+I know!

 But not that John.
-You can ask him and he’ll tell you without hesitation that it’s not about him.
+You can ask him and he’ll tell you that it’s not about him.
 It’s all about Jesus.
-The Lamb of God who takes away the sin of the world.
-Jesus.
-Him… not me.
 Humble pie made of honey and locusts.

-Tell of Jesus.
-Share what He’s done for you.
+Share what Jesus has done for you.
 Praise Him.
-Love Him no matter your circumstance.
+Love Him no matter what.
 Humble pie!
-Pass me another piece, will you?!
-Told you… it’s an acquired taste!
+It’s an acquired taste!

 Our God, we praise now and forever!
 Amen.